estonshi/DataViewer/README.md

 * Just click "Rotate" if you only want a rotation view of the model.

 ----
-### Note :
+### 2) About Data Format :
 * Now **support ".npy"(numpy), ".mat"(matlab) and ".bin"(binary) files**.
 Please store your matrix into file in these formats.

-* Option "scalar" means your data contains a scalar field, which requires that the matrix should be in 3 dimension shape=(x,y,z).
+* "scalar" plot means your data contains a scalar field, which requires that the matrix should be in 3 dimension.
+	* shape=(Nx,Ny,Nz)
-* Option "vector" means your data contains a vector field, which requires that the matrix should be in 6 dimension (s=[X,Y,Z,U,V,W], shape=(6,x,y,z))
+* "vector" plot means your data contains a vector field, which requires that the matrix should be in 6 dimension.
+	* s=[X,Y,Z,U,V,W] , shape=(6,Nd,Nd,Nd)
+* "points plot" means your data contains a set of points (with or without intensity) in 3D space, and the input matrix should be in 3 or 4 dimension.
+	* s=[X,Y,Z] or s=[X,Y,Z,Intensity] , shape=(3 or 4,Nd,Nd,Nd)